24-25th March 2026

 Bringing together researchers, practitioners, and policymakers, the SNaP Forum is an annual series of events playing a key role in developing the Spatial Nature Planning (SNaP) Community.
 The Community aims to foster the exchange of experiences and expertise on systematic conservation planning (SCP) in England to support relevant policy and practice.

 Building on the outcomes of the inaugural Spatial Nature Planning Forum 2025, the 2026 SNaP Forum will again be hosted at the University of Kent, Canterbury, supported by funding from the E3 Sharing Space for Nature initiative.
-Through talks and discussion groups on Tuesday 24th March, the Forum will provide an introduction to and update on the SNaP Community, share best practice of SCP application internationally, examples of use in England, and opportunities to expand this to support national policy and priorities for nature.
+Through talks and workshops on Tuesday 24th and Wednesday 25th March, the Forum will provide an introduction to and update on the SNaP Community, share best practice of SCP application internationally, examples of use in England, and opportunities to expand this to support national policy and priorities for nature.

-This will be preceded by a local fieldtrip and followed by two days of interactive workshops and training opportunities on 25-26th March.
-Workshops and training sessions will be in-person only, while talks will be available to join online.
+This will be preceded by a local fieldtrip on the morning of the 24th and followed by training opportunities on 26th March.
+This will be an in-person event only, though talks will be recorded to view after the event.

 12:00-12:30 Arrival and Registration